 Monday, 31 March 1975 – Dad was home.
 In all day.
 TV Scooby Doo, two Al Jolson films, Paper Moon, Goodies, Futtocks End, Alias Smith & Jones, Further Up Pompeii

 An insane amount of telly on Bank Holiday Monday.
 I’ll guess it was a wet day.
 Futtocks End was one of those short comedy films that came around with alarming regularity on public holidays.
 I remember that there were no words – just grunts and exclamatory noises.
 My dad loved that film.
-Here it is in full:
+Here are some clips:

 Up Pompeii starred Frankie Howerd – it was a sort of cross between “A Funny Thing Happened On The Way To the Forum” and “Carry On Cleo”.
 I’m not sure the material has aged well…or perhaps it was always somewhat infantile… but in any case I do recall liking Up Pompeii as a child, whereas I find this short clip excruciating now